Ain Dara (archaeological site): Similarities with Solomon's Temple

+Excavation

+The discovery of the temple was the result of a fortuitous finding of a colossal basalt lion in 1955.
+Excavations in 1956, 1962, and 1964 were conducted by Maurice Dunand and Feisal Seirafi; beginning in 1976, Ali Abu Assaf continued the work.
+Excavations have been limited to the temple in the Iron Age, focusing less on minor finds from the Bronze Age.

 Destruction in 2018–2019

 Destruction by Turkish military in 2018

 In late January 2018, both the Syrian Directorate-General of Antiquities and Museums and pro-rebel Syrian Observatory for Human Rights reported major destruction of the temple following airstrikes by the Turkish Air Force in the course of their Afrin offensive.
 Aerial bombardments of the Ain Dara site were first reported by a local resident via Dutch news network NOS on 23 January 2018.

 As reported on MSN news, with the headline "Blown to bits", it is clear the temple was heavily damaged.
 "For 3,000 years, the lion sculptures of Syria's Ain Dara stood as testaments to the Iron Age.
 But as Turkish bombardment pounds the region, they have little left but their paws."

 As stated by the Directorate of Antiquities in Afrin on 31 January 2018: "Turkish forces revealed the occupation of Syrian geography in its real face, especially the Turkish state, since the declaration of war on Afrin canton on 20 January 2018, as it escalated Operation Olive Branch to go beyond the targeting of military forces to include shelling villages and towns full of civilians from the elderly, children and women To the rich and varied history and civilization of the province from prehistoric times to the present day."

 "On 27 January 2018, the Turkish state warplanes bombarded and damaged the ancient "Ein -Darat" temple, despite its distance from the fighting fronts and the areas of engagement, by about 20 kilometers.
 Accordingly, the Directorate of Antiquities in Afrin canton and all the bodies and councils associated with Democratic Autonomous Administration and civil institutions condemn this savage shelling of sites and archaeological sites that are the property of all mankind.
 We call on the international community and all organizations involved in this field to intervene immediately, seriously and Turkish Cultural and Human Heritage in Afrin canton".

 The Directorate-General of Antiquities and Museums and Syrian Ministry of Culture issued a statement condemning the attack on the site as "aggression of the Turkish regime on archaeological sites in the northern countryside of Aleppo" and called on international organizations to denounce the attack on Ain Dara.